meilisearch/engine-team/resources/meilisearch-release.md

 git push -u origin release-vX.X.X
 ```

-2. Open and merge the PRs (fixing your bugs) originating `release-vX.X.X` and pointing to `release-vX.X.X`.
+2. Open and merge the PRs (fixing your bugs): they should point to `release-vX.X.X`.
 Don't forget to change the version name in `Cargo.toml` files!

 3. Follow all the steps in the ["How to do the official release" section](#how-to-do-the-official-release) with the patched version name.